 Another reason this free recipe book works well is that the price of the book is included on the top right of the magazine cover.
 This lets customers know that if they bought the recipe “magazine” in the store, they would have had to pay for it.
 Most, if not all consumers, enjoy receiving free items that cost money in store.

 3. MailChimp’s Holiday Socks

-MailChimp knows marketing and they really know email marketing.
-But they also understand tangible marketing.
+Not only does MailChimp understand marketing — specifically email marketing — best practices, they also know the importance of tangible marketing.
 During the holiday season, MailChimp sends their users an email with the subject line, “A Holiday Gift for You.”
 And the copy, “The holidays are a great time to reflect on your successes this year and thank the folks who helped you get here.
 Keeping with the holiday spirit, we’d like to do just that. … in December we’ll send you custom socks from MailChimp and gifts from our partners.
 Thanks, and happy holidays!

 Most brands thank their consumers during the holidays with a card or an email, but stepping up the “thank you” to a tangible present that makes consumers feel appreciated is a smart idea (if it’s economically feasible.)
 Plus, it’s a fantastic way to keep the brand top-of-mind; each time a customer wears his/her socks, the MailChimp monkey is front and center.

 To showcase the exclusivity of merchandise that you can only find at Bloomies, Bloomingdale’s created adorable clothing tags with creativity and flair.
 One side of the tag looks like food nutrition facts but instead of fat, protein, etc, they use style, wit, It-factor, Je Ne Sais Quoi, among others.
 They incorporate the hashtag #100percentbloomies, and even use a play on the percentages by saying, “Percent daily is based on an extremely fashionable wardrobe.
 Your daily value may be higher or lower based on your closet space.”